 Coordinate adjectives

 Comma rules may vary depending on different Style Guides.
-In rare cases, a comma after “or” can be used when it stands at the end of a sentence following an interrupter, at the end of a parenthesis, or after an introductory clause that cannot stand on its own.
+In rare cases, a comma after “or” can be used when it stands at the end of a sentence following an interrupter, at the end of a bracket, or after an introductory clause that cannot stand on its own.

 Comma after “or”